 How you can get your FICO® scores free

-FICO works with more than 130 financial institutions to provide free access to FICO® scores for more than 250 million consumer accounts.
-If you’ve found yourself asking, “What’s my FICO® score?”, walk with us through nine ways that you can get your FICO® scores for free.
+FICO works with more than 200 financial institutions to provide free access to FICO® scores for consumer accounts.
+If you’ve found yourself asking, “What’s my FICO® score?”, walk with us through six ways that you can get your FICO® scores for free.

 - Discover Credit Scorecard